Repetitive Behaviors In Children With ADHD: Stimming, Fidgeting, And What These Actions May Mean

 - Screaming or humming

 There are many reasons why a child may use stimming.
-For example, because children with ADHD have a harder time sitting still, they may use stimming to satisfy the urge to get up and move around.
-This is a common situation with children in class who know that they must remain seated.
+For example, because children with ADHD may have difficulty sitting still, they may use stimming to satisfy the urge to get up and move around.
+This stimming behavior can be among children in a class who know that they must remain seated.

-Sometimes,stimming may support concentration.
-Young students with ADHD may use stimming methods to help them concentrate on tasks.
-For example, humming while reading or listening can be a way for a child to keep their mind on track.
-Some children will rock back and forth while listening to instructions from a teacher or parent.
+Stimming may also support concentration.
+For example, humming while reading or listening can be a way for a child to use stimming to keep their mind on track.
+Some children may rock back and forth while listening to instructions from a teacher or parent.

-A useful aspect of stimming is that when a child’s stimming becomes more aggressive or intense, it may indicate that they are anxious about something.
-If you notice that your child is humming louder than usual or rocking faster, you may want to look into what may be bothering them—something as simple as the room’s volume level or something more complex, like anxiety.
+A valuable aspect of stimming is that when a child's stimming becomes more aggressive or intense, it may indicate that they are anxious.
+If you notice that your child is humming louder than usual or rocking faster, you may want to look into what may be bothering them.
+It may be something as simple as the room's volume level or something more complex, such as anxiety.

-Some experts claim that teaching your child executive functions, or task management skills, will help them to self-regulate in school and other activities.The two types of executive functionsinclude organization—gathering and categorizing information—and regulation—observing surroundings and adapting behavior accordingly.
 Children with ADHD often struggle with one or both of these functions.
-Some of the executive functions that may be more challenging for children with ADHD include:
+Some examples of the executive functions that may be more challenging for children with ADHD include:

 - Improving time management